marcellov7/tex/README.md

 ### Initialization

-To initialize TEX, use the `tex.init()` method, passing in an object with the desired settings.
+To initialize TEX, use the  `const tex = window.tex;` and `tex.init()` method, passing in an object with the desired settings.
 Here's how you can do it:

 ```javascript
 tex.init({